didoslavov/rButler/README.md

 This script will:

     1. Set up environment variables for the server.
+Navigate to server/.env and fill your sensitive information.
     2. Install server dependencies.
     3. Start the server in development mode.